 My advice for anyone that’s about to teach young children is

-You really have to find the balance.
-Being too friendly will result in children losing the right perception of your figure.
-You can be friendly of course but it’s hard to be their friend because they can hardly distinguish work etic from friendship and understand that your judgment has to be independent of feelings but based on the results they produce.
+You have to find the balance.
+Being too friendly will result in children losing the correct perception of your figure.
+You can be warm, of course, but it’s hard to be their friend because they can hardly distinguish work ethic from friendship and understand that your judgment has to be independent of feelings but based on the results they produce.

 Be honest.
 I admit this was hard.
-Not because I’m not normally super straight forward but because kids have their own feelings and you should very well explain why your critique is hurting their ego so they understand you really wish them the best and your judgment is based on certain standards.
+Not because I generally am not super straightforward, but because kids have their feelings.
+That’s why you should be absolutely clear with the point you’re trying to make when your critique is hurting their ego so that they understand you wish them the best.
+The next step is to let them know your judgment is based on specific standards.
 Making those standards crystal clear from the beginning helps a lot!

 Do NOT fucking underestimate them!
-They are younger then you so they don’t have the experience you have but they are full of ideas and potential.
-On top of that, most of them adopted being lazy because the environment around us in these times of technological progress makes it easy to find simple solutions to our complex problems.
+They are younger than you, so they don’t have the experience you have, but they are full of ideas and potential.
+On top of that, most of them adopted being lazy because the environment around us in this technological progress makes it easy to find simple solutions to our complex problems.

 Challenge them!
 Outsmart them and then beat them in every game they are good at!
-After that let them win a few.
-I know this is a big investment but you can try.
-This will definitely help increase the bond between you and them and they’ll get your trust because you show you are good (or if you are not you at least trying) at something that is very familiar to them.
-This shows them you can learn fast
+After that, let them win a few.
+I know this is a significant investment, but you can try.
+This will definitely help increase the bond between you and them, and they’ll get your trust because you show you are good (or if you are not, at least trying) at something very familiar to them.
+This shows them you can learn fast.

 Learn to say NO!
 You better be dead serious about it.
 Learn to lead by example.

-Most importantly have fun! =) If you aren’t having fun and just doing it for money take a short break and come back to school when you feel like doing it for at least two other things.
-I know most teachers can’t afford it but I can because this isn’t my full-time job.
+Most importantly, have fun! =) If you aren’t having fun and just doing it for money, take a short break and come back to school when you feel like doing it for at least two other things.
+Most teachers can’t afford it, but I can because this isn’t my full-time job.
 If the children notice that you are tired, bored, and not interested, how can you expect them to pay attention and be passionate about anything you are doing?
 You can’t.
 No one likes gloomy people.
-This is a game, a very serious one but still a game where you and your students are on the same team.
-The faster you realize it the better the results will be.
+This is a challenging game but still a game where you and your students are on the same team.
+The faster you realize it, the better the results will be.
 Make the feel like one.
 Make them understand why it’s good to help and respect each other.